PhD Program

 Mandatory Curriculum Requirements

-1. Minimum 6.0 ECTS (for PhD students) of scientifically oriented courses, of which at least 3.0 ECTS must be lecture courses or book clubs which include a graded examination.
+1. Minimum 6.0 ECTS (for PhD students and DVM-PhD students) of scientifically oriented courses, of which at least 3.0 ECTS must be lecture courses or book clubs which include a graded examination.

 2. Participating in the course “Scientific Integrity